bluecatlabs/gateway-workflows/Community/meraki_importer/README.md

 After downloading, extract the following three files: *"ui.jqgrid.css"*, *"jquery.jqGrid.min.js"* and *"grid.locale-xx.js"*.
 *"grid.locale-xx.js"* will change depending on the locale you choose to use.
 (For instance, for Japan it will be *"grid.locale-ja.js"*)
-Copy the three files to `/portal/static/js/vendor/jqgrid/` inside the Bluecat Gateway container.
+Copy *"ui.jqgrid.css"* and *"jquery.jqGrid.min.js"* under `/portal/static/js/vendor/jqgrid/` inside the Bluecat Gateway container.
-Make a new director `jqgrid` under `/portal/static/js/vendor/` if none exists.
+Create a new directory `jqgrid` under `/portal/static/js/vendor/` if none exists.
+Copy *"grid.locale-xx.js"* under `/portal/static/js/vendor/jqgrid/i18n/` inside the Bluecat Gateway container.
+Create a new directory `i18n` under `/portal/static/js/vendor/jqgrid` if none exists.

 4. **UDF**
 This workflow requires additional UDF to the **MAC Address object** in BAM.